 Parent volunteers are extremely important to CCA?
 If you are the parent of a CCA student WE NEED YOU!
 CCAPP is our parent organization.
 The acronym stands for Construction Careers Academy Parent Partnership.
 Whether you want to serve in a leadership role or as a “helper” we have a place for you.
 Please contact the front office to get involved (210)397-4294.

 15. I own a business and would like to partner with CCA?

 We welcome you!
 You can get involved in a number of ways.
-The most common include financial support, material/supply donations, and student interns/practicums.
+The most common include financial support, donations of materials/supplies, and student shadowing/practicum opportunities.
 All financial and material donations are tax deductible.
 If you would like to become a business partner please contact the front office at (210)397-4294

 16. I have a project I would like CCA to do for me.
 What should I do?

 We receive a ton of request for projects.
 We evaluate projects on a case-by-case basis.
 The Project Review Committee convenes on a regular basis to evaluate all projects and determine which projects afford our students the best opportunity.
 Not all projects are accepted.
 If you would like to submit a project for review please download the Project Review Form on our website under the “Resources” tab.